charlyeneh/my-telegram-bot/README.md

 ### 4- Run the bot

-- Run `ruby bot.rb` to start the bot.
+- Run `ruby main/bot.rb` to start the bot.
 - Open the link to the bot that you've got from the Botfather.

 ## How to use the bot